confluentinc/ksql/docs-md/capacity-planning.md

 `CREATE TABLE AS SELECT` statement writes its results to an output topic.
 The created topic is configured with the following properties:

--   Name: By default KSQL creates the output topic with the same name as the stream or table created by the statement.
+-   **Name:** By default, ksqlDB creates the output topic with the same name as the stream or table created by the statement.
 You can specify a custom name in the `KAFKA_TOPIC` property of the statement's `WITH` clause.
--   Partitions: By default KSQL creates an output topic with 4 partitions.
+-   **Partitions:** By default ksqlDB creates an output topic with 4 partitions.
 You can specify a custom partition count in the `PARTITIONS` property of the statement's `WITH` clause.
--   Replication Factor: By default KSQL creates the output topic with a replication factor of 1.
+-   **Replication Factor:** By default, ksqlDB creates the output topic with a replication factor of 1.
 You can specify a custom replication factor in the `REPLICAS` property of the statement's `WITH` clause.